Emacs

 Need to select marking the region first with <C-space>, then move to the other end of the region.
 Other shortcuts.
 You can also mark with <C-@>, if <C-space> is used by something else (e.g. language input toggle on MacOS).

-• Cut text with <C-w>.
-If using terminal Emacs to copy to system clipboard, you'll have to use an OS command to do so (e.g. pbcopy on MacOS; select region, then <M-|> pbcopy)
+<C-w>.
+If using terminal Emacs to copy to system clipboard, you'll have to use an OS command to do so (e.g.pbcopyon MacOS; select region, then<M-|> pbcopy) - Copy (yank) text with

-• Paste from system clipboard with <C-y>
+<M-w> - Paste from system clipboard with

-• Select an sexp with <C-M-h>
+<C-y> <M-h>selects a paragraph- Select an sexp with

 Ediff